hungryram/hugo-ihomefinder-tina/content/_index.md

       ## Featured Listings

-      Connect your MLS board to your website to automatically pull in featured listings.
+      Connect your MLS board to your website to automatically pull in featured listings from your office.
   - type: text_and_form
-    body: "## Text and Image"
+    body: >-
+      ## Create Custom Capture Forms And Manage Leads With Integrated IDX
+      Through IHomefinder

+      Unique forms designed to route through popular CRMs of your choice or use our integrated CRM through IHomefinder
     form_body: >-
       ### Send us a message